ivattyue/SC-Tune/README.md

 pip install -r requirements.txt
 ```

-### Dataset
+### Data

-Download Object365 images.
+Download the [Qwen-VL-Chat checkpoint](https://huggingface.co/Qwen/Qwen-VL-Chat/tree/main) (10 *.bin files in total) to the path `Qwen-VL-Chat/` and [Object365 images](https://www.objects365.org/download.html).

 ## Get Started

 ### Configs

-Set the paths of Qwen-VL-Chat and Object365 images in `scripts/finetune_ds.sh`.
+Set the path of Object365 images in `scripts/finetune_ds.sh`.
 Other hyperparameters can also be found in this file.

 ### Running